 Marketing Objectives.
 What do you hope to accomplish through marketing?
 More Facebook likes?
 More website visits?
 More sales volume?
 Whatever the goals, they must be quantified so you’ll know if your marketing efforts are succeeding.
 How many Facebook likes and by what date?
 How many website visits per month?
 What are your sales goals in dollars, in number of transactions, in repeat visits, or whatever?
 Write these goals down as part of your foundational document.

 Target Market.
 If you think “everyone is my target market,” you’re wrong.
 There is not a single product or service that everyone wants.
 And even if there were, it wouldn’t make sense to address your marketing to everyone.
 First, you couldn’t afford to.
 Second, there is some segment of the population that is more likely to buy more of whatever you’re selling, and targeting that segment will produce the most bang for your marketing buck.

 Who are they?
 How old are they?
 Where do they live?
 What is their gender?
 What are their, tastes, hobbies and shopping habits?

 Identifying Competitors.
 Focus on your key products or services and come up with a list of keywords that best defines or describes them.
-Then Google those keywords with your business’s location and see who else in your area is offering them.
-Dig into their websites and social media to discover what media they’re using, how they’re addressing their customers, and what their Unique Selling Proposition is.
+Then Google those keywords with your business’s location and see who else in your area offers them.
+Dig into their websites and social media to discover what media they’re using, how they’re addressing their customers, and their Unique Selling Proposition.
 You may not be able to compete head-to-head with established companies, but you may be able to find an angle they haven’t addressed, a way to make your pitch to the customer that offers its own unique appeal.